fralps/cemantix-solver/README.md

 You can find all words in the `./dictionnaries` folder for French and English locales.
 There are two dictionnaries available for each locale: one fat list with many words and another one with less word.

 ### Github Actions

-We use Github Actions to run scripts to find word everyday and fill Notion database
+We use Github Actions to run scripts to find word everyday and fill Notion databases.

 Workflows can be found in `.github/workflows` folder.

+### Others

+`cleaner.py` was used to clean initial dictionnaries for words that were not found by cemantix/cemantle API.
+You can use `cleaner.py` if you want to add another dictionnary.

 ### Contribute
 Please feel free to open PR with your awesome ideas 💡

+### Thanks

+You can go to the awesome websites of [Cemantix](https://cemantix.certitudes.org/) and [Cemantle](https://cemantle.certitudes.org/) made by David Turner and maintained by [Julie](https://twitter.com/cemantle) and [enigmatix](https://twitter.com/enigmathix).